guerreiropedr0/fast-budget/README.md

 You have a list of transactions associated with a category, so that you can see how much money you spent and on what.

+# Live Server

+You can check out the website [here](https://fast-budget-rails.herokuapp.com/).

 ## Built With

 - RUBY